 Built an AI-powered prospecting tool that normalizes data from 50+ sources into actionable workflows for independent insurance producers.

-Translated complex AI forecasting models into intuitive daily tools for restaurant managers and staff during the 0 to 1 product phase.
+Turned complex AI forecasting models into daily tools that restaurant managers could actually use between rushes, during the 0 to 1 product phase.

-Designed and launched the veterinary industry's first pet travel health documentation engine, now the standard used by 80% of the industry.
+Designed and launched the veterinary industry's first pet travel health documentation engine, now the standard used across the industry.

 Co-founded Bruce AI and led product design from zero.
 Our team turned a chaotic, spreadsheet-driven food compliance process into an AI-powered platform that proactively manages documentation across entire supplier networks.